Scratchcat1/metasorter/README.md

-# Photo Reorganiser
+# MetaSorter
-Photo Reorganiser is a tool to automatically rename and organise photos and videos by date.
+MetaSorter is a tool to automatically rename and organise photos and videos by date.

 ## Features
 - Rename and sort photos and videos based on date taken.